Pressure Point Applications

 You can find the Points by where they are in relation to various parts of your body, often bones or muscles.
 For example, on your cheekbone under the middle of your eye, or on the top of the shoulder muscle, one inch out from the base of the neck.

-As you explore the Articles and Resources, simply follow the directions for self-healing and for helping others using Acupressure Points.
+Explore the Pressure Point Articles and the Self-Acupressure A-Z Resources.
+Simply follow the directions for self-healing and for helping others using Acupressure Points.
 Study the illustrations, photos, and videos that show the locations of the Points, and you’ll easily be able to find them.

 A basic guideline to follow is that the pressure should be firm enough so that it “hurts good.”
 In other words, something between pleasant, firm pressure and outright pain.